 10. Angels Flight

-After that, head over to Angels Flight which is a fun little train that you can ride.
+After that, head over to Angels Flight, a fun little train that you can ride.
 It takes you about a block up, and it only costs 50 cents to a dollar, depending on whether you have a metro pass or not.
 No doubt you’ve seen this fun attraction in some recent movies like La La Land.
 It was actually closed for about five years, so it’s great to have it back open again.